KayanatSuleman/Visaeg---Fashion/README.md

 >
 > Returning Visitor Goals
 >
 + i.
-As a Returning Visitor, I want to find the new programming challenges or hackathons.
+As a Returning Visitor, I want to find the new articles centred around body positive messages and inspirational advice on how to dress to be confident.

   + a.
-These are clearly shown in the banner message.
+These are clearly shown on the home page, under the WEEKLY EDIT header
   + b.
-They will be directed to a page with another hero image and call to action.
+They will be directed to a page with another hero image and a "click here" assertive comment.

 + ii.
-As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+A future integration that would be helpful for a user to contact the content creator would be to add a CONTACT ME section to the footer.

   + a.
-The navigation bar clearly highlights the "Contact Us" Page.
-  + b.
-Here they can fill out the form on the page or are told that alternatively they can message the organisation on social media.
-  + c.
-The footer contains links to the organisations Facebook, Twitter and Instagram page as well as the organization's email.
-  + d.
-Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.
-  + e.
-The email button is set up to automatically open up your email app and autofill there email address in the "To" section.
+This would be added to the footer to add ease of collaboration of future brands or if a personal user is curious about advice.

 + iii.
-As a Returning Visitor, I want to find the Facebook Group link so that I can join and interact with others in the community.
+As a Returning Visitor, I want to find the Instagram and Tiktok links easily to my content creators social accounts.

   + a.
-The Facebook Page can be found at the footer of every page and will open a new tab for the user and more information can be found on the Facebook page.
+The Instagram and TikTok social buttons can be found on the footer of the website - which are clickable.
+They direct the user directly to the associated page.
   + b.
-Alternatively, the user can scroll to the bottom of the Home page to find the Facebook Group redirect card and can easily join by clicking the "Join Now!" button which like any external link, will open in a new tab to ensure they can get back to the website easily.
+Alternatively, the user can find the associated Instagram pages linked on the SHOP MY OUTFITS tab from the navigation bar which is directly linked to the most relevant Instagram page.
+These links are directly linked to the affiliate links as defined by the Like to Know it widget.
   + c.
-If the user is on the "Our Favourites" page they will also be greeted with a call to action button to invite the user to the Facebook group.
-The user is incentivized as they are told there is a weekly favourite product posted in the group.
+If the user is on the HOME page of Visaeg then they can access the most recent but condensed favourite items as defined by the content creator - these items are updated automatically and regularly - per month.

 >
 > Frequent User Goals
 >
 + i.
-Frequent User, I want to check to see if there are any newly added challenges or hackathons
+Frequent User, I wanted to ensure that every new post can be added easily onto the website on the Weekly Edit page
   + a.
-The user would already be comfortable with the website layout and can easily click the banner message.
+The user would have found this easy to navigate because each new article is published under a new month section.

 + ii.
-As a Frequent User, I want to check to see if there are any new blog posts.
+As a Frequent User, I want to check to see if there are any new weekly edit articles.
   + a.
-The user would already be comfortable with the website layout and can easily click the blog link
+The user would already be comfortable with the website layout and can easily click the weekly edit section - however it would also show on the main home page, where the new articles are published for ease.

 + iii.
-As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+As a Frequent User, I want to access the content creators favourite fashion items.
   + a.
-At the bottom of every page their is a footer which content is consistent throughout all pages.
+At the end of the home page- there is an accessible link which portrays the newest favourites of the month as dictated by the content creator.
+This is easily accessible as the like to know it widget allows the user to click on the item which takes the user directly to that particular item.
   + b.
-To the right hand side of the footer the user can see "Subscribe to our Newsletter" and are prompted to Enter their email address.
+This is also followed by the next page on the website which can be accessible from the nav bar - the SHOP MY OUTFITS section of the website has a distinguished widget asset that allows the user to see all relevant and up to date posts from the content creators - linked directly to the content creators Instagram page.
+This is updated automatically so that the user is always up to date with the most cutting edge fashion recommendations which are easily shoppable via the direct link to the desired product.
   + c.
-There is a "Submit" button to the right hand side of the input field which is located close to the field and can easily be distinguished.
+A future integration that would be useful - would be to add product details to current articles directing the user to associated fashion items.
+This would increase the usability and usefulness of the article pages.

 ### **Further Testing**